 SUBJECTIVITY VS OBJECTIVITY

-We live our lives subjectively, based on our personal, unique, and idiosyncratic beliefs, assumptions, and norms.
+We live our lives subjectively, based on the way our brains code and retrieve our personal, unique, and idiosyncratic beliefs, assumptions, history and norms.
 We think we’re making good choices when we choose or consider one thing vs another, when we easily reject something because it makes no sense or annoys us.
 Or worse, when it’s ‘obvious’ to us that one thing should be valued differently than another.

-We like to think we’re able to be objective.
+We like to think we’re objective.
 But we’re not.

 The Wikipedia definition of objectivity is “… the elimination of subjective perspectives and … purely based on hard facts.”
 And “a lack of bias, judgment, or prejudice.”
 But is this possible?
 What are ‘hard facts’ when our brain rejects them as faulty?
 When our brains determine what ‘reality’ is?
 I suggest that objectivity is only slightly less biased than subjectivity.

 Indeed, it’s pretty impossible to experience or interpret most anything without bias.
-We act, make decisions and choices, communicate with others, raise children and have friends, all from a small range of favored, habitual mental models that we’ve spent a lifetime culling and assume are accurate.
+We act, make decisions and choices, communicate with others, raise children and have friends, all from a small range of favored, habitual mental models and neural circuits that come from oft-used superhighways in our brains that we’ve spent a lifetime culling and assume are accurate.

 • Regardless of how ‘factual’ it is, when incoming data doesn’t jive with our existing beliefs, our brains ‘do us a favor’ and resist and re-interpret whatever falls outside of what we ‘know’ to be true.
 Obviously, anything new has a good chance of not being understood accurately.
 Bias is just cooked in; we don’t even think twice about trusting our intuition or natural reasoning when there’s a good chance we shouldn’t.